jsk-ros-pkg/jsk_robot/jsk_spot_robot/README.md

 #### setup a catkin workspace for spot driver

-Create a workspace for spot driver
+Create a workspace for Spot

 ```bash
 source /opt/ros/$ROS_DISTRO/setup.bash